-We have presented high performance linear algebra routines for a wide range linear transformation.
-The routines were implemented efficiently on AMD's Tahiti GPUs with the use of the OpenCL standard and optimized BLAS routines from the hardware vendor.
-Our optimization techniques show a wide applicability and yield many-fold performance improvement over highly tuned codes that constitute state-of-the-art libraries for the current generation of multicore CPUs.
-With the success we achieved in porting our high performance kernels to OpenCL implementation on GPUs, we are encouraged to look into extending our porting efforts to the emerging platforms such as Intel Xeon Phi and ARM's Aarch64 as well as the supported editions of multicore x86 hardware that are targeted by CPU-oriented implementations of OpenCL.
+We have presented high performance linear algebra routines for a wide range of linear transformations.
+The routines were implemented efficiently (and tuned specifically for the AMD's Tahiti GPUs) with the use of the OpenCL standard and the optimized BLAS routines from the hardware vendor.
+Our optimization techniques show a wide applicability and yield many-fold performance improvement over highly tuned codes that constitute the stateof-the-art libraries for the current generation of multicore CPUs.
+With the success we achieved in porting our high performance kernels to OpenCL implementation on GPUs, we are encouraged to look into extending our porting efforts to the emerging platforms such as Intel Xeon Phi and ARM's AArch64 as well as the supported editions of multicore x86 hardware that are targeted by the CPU-oriented implementations of OpenCL.